cypherpunk-academy/2064/en/080_2064_WikiLeaks TV.md

 The whole right side's collapsing!
 Fuck!"

-First journalist: "Who goes on the air?
+First journalist: "Who goes on air?
 I have to stay here, more information is coming soon."

 Second journalist: "I'm on my way.